MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 ---
 # required metadata

-title: Deploying the Cloud App Security Proxy for Azure AD | Microsoft Docs
+title: Deploying the Cloud App Security Proxy for Azure AD apps| Microsoft Docs
 description: This topic provides information about how to deploy the Cloud App Security Proxy for Azure AD apps.
 keywords:
 author: rkarlin